Expectations for Student Behavior in the Learning Environment

 Step 2: Institutional Action

 If the instructor has made a “good faith” attempt to correct the student, and the student did not respond in a timely manner or continued to display disruptive behavior toward the instructor or the class, the instructor will notify the assistant dean within 72 hours of notifying the student of the inappropriate behavior.
-The assistant dean will in turn notify the chief academic officer and the Associate Vice President for Enrollment and Student Success.
+The assistant dean will in turn notify the chief academic officer and the Director of Student Success.
 Depending on the severity of the infraction, the administration may choose to respond accordingly which may include any of the following:

 - Require the student to initiate reparations with involved parties as specified by the Office of Academic Affairs.
 If the student is enrolled in any other course at LAPU with a different instructor, that instructor will be notified of the situation with the disruptive student.
 The assistant dean will determine whether to the student will be allowed to enroll in any additional courses in the university.
 A write-up of the occurrence will be put in the student’s file.